Unbalanced-basis-misalignment tolerant measurement-device-independent quantum key distribution: Security proof

-where the state $\ket{n}_A$ and $\ket{m}_B$ denotes the ancillas of Alice and Bob respectively. $n(m) = 0,1$ denotes Alice (Bob) has selected the code basis, and $n(m) = 2,3$ denotes selecting the test basis.
-The $\ket{\varphi_i}$ and $\ket{\varphi'_j}$ are pure states in a two-dimensional Hilbert (qubit) to send to Charlie for BSM.
-Charlie can be anyone, so we consider the worst case that he is, in fact, the eavesdropper Eve.
+where the state $\ket{n}_A$ and $\ket{m}_B$ denote the ancillas of Alice and Bob respectively. $P_C$ and $P_T$ ($P'_C$ and $P'_T$) are probabilities for selecting code mode and test mode respectively. $n(m) = 0,1$ denotes the code basis, and $n(m) = 2,3$ denotes the test basis.
+The $\ket{\varphi_n}$ and $\ket{\varphi'_m}$ are pure states in a two-dimensional Hilbert space (qubit) to send to Charlie for BSM and they satisfy

+The measurement unit Charlie can be anyone, so we consider the worst case that he is, in fact, the eavesdropper Eve.
 Following the similar argument used in Ref. \cite{shor2000simple}, we design an entanglement distillation protocol that is equivalent to the MDIQKD protocol \cite{lo2012measurement}.
 The initial states $\ket{\varphi_n}$, $\ket{\varphi'_m}$ and the Eve's ancillas $\ket{e}_E$ are separable.
 So Eve's collective attack can be defined as